 If an evacuation is anticipated, the public will be warned by the OPP.
 On becoming aware of an evacuation warning, residents are requested to turn on available radios, televisions, computers, or other telecommunication devices to local stations.
-The Neebing Social Media Network and/or Text Alert System, will be used for announcements and/or evacuation instructions.
+The Neebing Social Media Network, the Text Alert System, and the 2-1-1 Notification System will be used for announcements and/or evacuation instructions on where to go.
+Neebing residents would be encouraged to stay with family/friends or seek hotel/motel accommodations in neighbouring municipalities rather than relying solely on Reception Centres.